harilal-sah-kanu/avas-project/README.md

      ATLASDB_URL=your_mongodb_connection_string
      SECRET=your_session_secret
      ```
-4. Start the development server:
+4. **Start the development server:**
    ```sh
    npm start
    ```
-5. Visit `http://localhost:8080` in your browser.
+5. **Visit** `http://localhost:8080` in your browser.

-## Scripts

-- `npm start` — Start the server
-- `npm run dev` — Start the server with nodemon (if configured)
+---

-## Image Upload Limitations
+## 📸 Image Upload Limitations

 - Only `.jpg`, `.jpeg`, and `.png` files are allowed.
 - Maximum file size: 2MB (enforced on both frontend and backend).

+---

-## Contributing
+## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
+Suggestions for new features, bug fixes, and improvements are highly encouraged.

+---

-## License
+## 📜 License

 This project is licensed under the MIT License.

+---

-## Future Plans
+## 🔮 Future Plans

 - Add support for property booking calendar and availability management
-- Integrate payment gateway for secure online bookings (If possible);
+- Integrate payment gateway for secure online bookings
 - Implement user profile pages and messaging between users
 - Add map integration for property locations
 - Improve accessibility and add multi-language support